 Life isn’t always easy

-How can CBT help?
+How can psychological therapy and CBT help?

-At the end of the first session we’ll have made a start in trying to uncover the roots of your problems, and more importantly, what is stopping the problem from getting better.
+Each person is unique, so I’ll also ask you about your current family circumstances, and your family and work history, in order to understand you better.
+At the end of the first session we’ll have made a start in trying to uncover the roots of your problems, and most importantly, what is stopping the problem from getting better.

-We’ll look at different things you can try, and work out how to put those into action between sessions.
+We’ll look at different things you can try, and work out how to put those into practice between sessions.
 One of the reasons why CBT is a shorter-term therapy than many other approaches is because the work you put in between sessions plays a major part in speeding up your recovery.

+One of the ways that CBT differs from other forms of psychological therapy is that we believe that whilst talking about your problems can be a huge relief, it is unlikely to lead to lasting improvement on its own.
 That is why I will try both to lend an understanding, sympathetic and non-judgmental ear to your problems, but also help you to find ways to take charge of your own recovery.
 My aim is to help you learn to be your own therapist, so that you have the skills and confidence to deal with any problems that arise in the future.